BY CALVIN MANIKA

 “It’s sad to have a district hospital, which acts as a referral for satellite clinics operating without a mortuary for the past seven months.

 “Electricity has become a luxury to Binga residents and many businesses are running losses,” Sibanda said.

 - Pension funds bet on Cabora Bassa oilfields

 - Councils defy govt fire tender directive

-This article was originally published by The Citizen Bulletin, a nonprofit news organization that produces hard-hitting, hyperlocal reporting and analysis for the southwestern region of Matabeleland.
+*This article was originally published by The Citizen Bulletin, a non-profit news organisation that produces hard hitting hyperlocal reporting and analysis for south western region of Matabeleland